 Online overseas directories

 Once you’ve got a few manufacturers on your radar, you’ll want to get quotes.
 Aim to get a minimum of three quotes to compare options.
+For local manufacturers, you can also reach out to organize a tour of their facility or a visit to their office.

 - What are shipping costs?
 Shipping makes up a massive portion of small business expenses.
 Learn a manufacturer’s shipping costs to determine how it’ll affect your bottom line.